 The council has adopted a CIL Instalments policy under Regulation 69B of the 2011 amendment.

 This will enable developers to pay their CIL liability in instalments, subject to the provisions of the CIL regulations.

 Failure for someone to assume liability for the site or pay the first instalment on time may result in the ability to pay by instalments being withdrawn and surcharges being applied.

 You may be able to get relief for your development or a portion of your development from CIL.
 We don't automatically apply relief from CIL.
 You will need to apply and give us evidence to support your application.

-To apply for relief you must:
+To apply for relief, you must:

 - apply using the correct exemption form along with a form 2

 - apply and receive a decision from us before you start any work